stungeye/Applied-Math-For-Games-1/docs/06-numbers/01-number-family-tree.md

 # Numeric Representation
 {: .no_toc }

-This module dives into the different types of numbers used in mathematics and how they relate to each other.
+In mathematics there are different types of numbers, each with a unique place in the numeric family tree.

 ## Table of Contents
 {: .no_toc .text-delta }